-Proficiency Jury-All graduate collaborative piano performance students are required to perform a proficiency jury at the end of the first semester of applied study.
+Proficiency Jury-All graduate piano performance students are required to perform a proficiency jury at the end of the first semester of applied study.
 The number of works offered will coincide directly with the minimum repertoire requirements for the semester.
-If the faculty approves the candidate's performance, official admission to the Master of Music program in Piano Performance will be granted.
+If the faculty approves the candidate's performance, official admission to the MM program in Piano Performance will be granted.
 Students will receive written comments from the Jury members.
-Performances in studio classes, student recitals, or other venues may substitute for the Proficiency Jury, with prior faculty approval.

 Jury-Following admission to the program, students will perform a standard Jury (final exam) before a majority of the piano faculty at the end of each semester.
 For the typical Jury, a grade will be given by each faculty member, the average of which will be the Jury Grade.
 An Applied Lesson Record will be presented to the Jury Committee by each teacher, and each faculty member present will submit an online Assessment Form.
 After a brief discussion, a final grade will be determined by the major applied teacher based on the jury grade, input from the Jury Committee and the student's progress throughout the semester.
 Attributes of a fine jury performance demonstrate mastery of style, interpretation, technique, and emotional expression.
 Exceptions to the jury requirement include students giving a graduate recital that semester.
-Performances in studio classes, student recitals, or other venues may substitute for the Jury, with prior faculty approval.
+The following outline will be used by the applied piano teacher for assigning appropriate graduate level literature.